bhaiswajyoti/potentiometric_DACs/README.md

-# 10 BIT POTENTIOMETRIC DAC
+# DESIGNING A 10 BIT POTENTIOMETRIC DAC
 This is the github repository which documents the design of a 10 Bit Potentiometric Digital to Analog Converter which makes use of SKY130 technology with the help of simulation tools like eSim and ngspice.

 ## What is a DAC?